 Automating the invoice approval and PO matching process eliminates the need for human intervention at this step of the process, unless it is necessary.
 Invoices can be automatically routed to the appropriate approver, with automated follow-ups that remind them of upcoming deadlines.
 Likewise, automated purchase order matching uses algorithms to rapidly compare invoices to their corresponding POs, and flag mismatches for further review.

 3 .
 Payment Execution

 By automating the execution of payments, approved payments can be scheduled and automatically sent out on the proper date.
-AP Automation also provides one central location to choose any payment option, making it much simpler to pay electronically and cut the costs and risks that come with every payment.
-Additionally, a two-way sync with your ERP and automation solution allows early-pay discount deadlines entered into your accounting system to appear in your AP automation solution as you are scheduling payments.
+AP Automation also provides one central workflow to execute payments across types, making it easier to pay electronically and cut the costs and risks that come with every payment.
+Additionally, a two-way sync with your ERP and payment automation solution allows early-pay discount deadlines to automatically appear as you are scheduling payments.

 While investing in “point solutions” that address individual components of the AP process can help you address the inefficiencies of one step, the best way to automate is by taking a holistic approach.

 Automating all of the steps together into one optimized workflow provides improved efficiency at each step, but also provides the benefits that come with one cohesive AP process, including:

 - Automatic preservation of all approval and payment details